OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 sevseg.begin(COMMON_CATHODE, numDigits, digitPins, segmentPins, resistorsOnSegments);
 ```

 The first parameter is the configuration of the seven segment display, either common cathod or common anode.
 The second parameter defines the number of digits the display has, which is four.
-The third parameter is an array of pins on the Arduino Dock that is connected to the four digit pins and the fourth parameter is an array of pins that is connected to the eight segment pins.
-The last parameter is set true since we connected the current limiting resistors to the segment pins instead of the digit pins.
+The third parameter is an array of pins on the Arduino Dock that is connected to the four digit pins and the fourth parameter is an array of pins that is connected to the eight scan pins.
+The last parameter is set true since we connected the current limiting resistors to the scan pins instead of the digit pins.

 Furthermore, we store the characters to be displayed inside an array of chars: